Derek Sutton

 Kate was instructed on behalf of the BBC (led by Monica Carss-Frisk QC) in this important case concerning the circumstances in which the BBC falls within the scope of the Freedom of Information Act.
 The case went to the House of Lords (the first case to do so under that Act) on the issue of whether the Information Tribunal had jurisdiction to hear Mr Sugar’s appeal against the Information Commissioner’s finding that the BBC did not fall within the scope of the Act.
 Having held that it did, the matter was remitted to the High Court on the issue of whether the information requested by Mr Sugar fell within the Act (that is, whether it was held for the purposes of journalism, art and literature).
 The High Court allowed the BBC’s appeal on the issue, which decision was upheld by the Court of Appeal and the Supreme Court.

-Kate is a qualified CEDR mediator and has acted as sole mediator in disputes involving a wide range of issues in the Employment, Sport, Public and Commercial sphere, such as the leaking of confidential information from a sporting organisation, re-integration of an individual into the work force following mental health issues, and assault by a solicitor of a law firm on a partner.
+Kate is a qualified CEDR mediator and has acted as sole mediator in disputes involving a wide range of issues in the Employment, Sport, Public and Commercial sphere, such as the leaking of confidential information from a sporting organisation, re-integration of an individual into the work force following mental health issues, assault by a solicitor of a law firm on a partner, safeguarding issues at a University, restructuring at a major art gallery, immigration decisions of the Secretary of State and police conduct in respect of disclosure for the purpose of criminal records checks.

 Contributor to: